The Dance Project, Inc. is a joint effort between students and parents to promote fun dancing, self-respect, and

 Changes in the culture around the Livingston County area:

 We are supported by over 1000 individuals and families participating in our email distribution list.
-After more than 30 community dances, and numerous community outreach programs we have now served over to 4000 students in more than 80 schools and 6 counties.
+After more than 30 community dances, and numerous community outreach programs we have now served over 4000 students in more than 80 schools and 6 counties.

-Because of the prayers and support of many area individuals and families, and the hard work of many dedicated volunteers in The Dance Project, Inc., positive changes are taking place in our community and at our some of our school dances.
+Because of the prayers and support of many area individuals and families, and the hard work of many dedicated volunteers in The Dance Project, Inc., positive changes are taking place in our community and at area school dances.

 1. Swinginfusion continues to start up new swing dancing clubs for students.
 Current clubs have been growing, as well.
 The Dance Project is happy to direct students from our dances to Swinginfusion clubs for continued, high-energy activities, with students who love to teach and demonstrate responsible leadership.